 The five different leather grades are broad generalizations, in all reality, there are an infinite number of leather grades or at least the same number as there are tanneries in the world.

-The different grades of leather are as follows:
+The five different grades of leather are as follows:

 - Split grain leather